 There is no emotional empathy or guilt to give them the feeling of any need to apologise.
 The false understanding that a narcissist has means if they’ve done something and have something to gain by using a fake apology, they will give one.

-This is a false apology; an apology given is not because the narcissist feels the need to do so as they have no sense of remorse, guilt, or conscience.
+”I’m sorry you.” or ”I’m sorry but.”
+This is a false apology; the apology given is not because the narcissist feels the need to do so as they have no sense of remorse, guilt, or conscience.
 Most do not have the cognitive reflection skills to look back and see what they have done, once their mind is made up, it’s made up, that black and white thinking with no grey area.
 The false apology is only made to regain control, receive attention, regaining superiority, get their needs met, the apology is used as a means to appear sorry, yet it is never meant in a way someone with empathy would apologise.
 Some narcissistic people will never issue any kind of an apology, those that do it’s only to further manipulate those around them.
 They see a need to use the words, and they do not have the empathy to understand why they use them.
 They often use false apologies to prevent someone from leaving them or win someone back.
 To avoid disciplinary action at work.
-To get a friend to do something for them.

 Here are some false apology phrases you may have heard.
 If you believe the person to be a narcissist, these are a false apology.
 Also what they actually think when they feel backed into a corner and need to say words, to meet their own needs.

 When saying this, they think you did something that criticised them, even if you didn’t, they took it as criticism and wanted to make you suffer.
-They will not tell you what they were doing, more than likely they were either with your predecessor or their new target.
-Who the narcissist wanted to see because you in their eyes were horrible to them at that moment, and the other was nice.
+They will not tell you what they were doing, more than likely they were either with the ex or their new target.
+Who the narcissist wanted to see because you in their eyes were not serving them at that moment, and the other was.
 They may have thought the other person criticised them in some way.
-Therefore the other person became bad, and with all your missed calls and pleading messages they received from you, you then became good.
-So they come back, pretending to be sorry.
-They just want control of you again.
+Therefore the other person was no longer serving them, So they come back to you, pretending to be sorry.
+To control of you again.

-2. “ sorry I didn’t listen.”
-Or “ if you’d listen to me more, I’d listen to you.” they’re not sorry they never listen to your opinions anyway, your thoughts and feelings are invalid to them.
+2. “ If you’d listen to me more, I’d listen to you.” they’re not sorry they never listen to your opinions anyway, your thoughts and feelings are invalid to them.
 A Narcissist rarely hears your words.
-Instead, they pay attention to your emotions.
+Instead, they pay attention to your emotions and what they can use against you.
 They will pretend to apologise, saying they’ll listen in future, this is so that you give them some positive attention.

-3. “I’m sorry I hit you because you made me angry.” “ I’m sorry I trashed the house” or “ at least I broke the door and didn’t attack you, you made me angry.” they will usually twist this into how you made them do it because you didn’t do something, or you said something, it will always be turned back onto you.
-They’re only concerned other people, or you might work out what happened, and they don’t want the true selves being exposed.
-They blame-shift onto those around them to escape responsibility, and once done most then believe it was the other person’s fault and as the belive their story to be accurate, they are extremely convincing at passing the blame onto those around them, as we look for the good in them, with their projected words we are often the ones left believing that we are to blame, you are never to blame for someone else’s actions towards you, they are in control of what they do.
+3. “I’m sorry I hit you because you made me angry.” “ I’m sorry I trashed the house you annoyed me.” or “ at least I broke the door and didn’t attack you, you made me angry.” they will usually twist this into how you made them do it because you didn’t do something, or you said something, it will always be turned back onto you.
+They’re only concerned other people, or you might work out what happened, and they don’t want to be held accountable for their behaviour.
+They blame-shift onto those around them to escape responsibility, and once done most then believe it was the other person’s fault and as the believe their story to be accurate, they are extremely convincing at passing the blame onto those around them, as we look for the good in them, with their projected words we are often the ones left believing that we are to blame, you are never to blame for someone else’s actions towards you, they are in control of what they do.